Sergo2020/Deep_Image_Prior_pytorch/readme.md

 <h3>Instructions</h3>

 Check [requirments.txt](https://github.com/Sergo2020/Deep_Image_Prior_pytorch/blob/master/requirements.txt) and run main.py.
 You may specify task ('jpeg', 'denoise' or 'inpaint') and image location.
-Program will result two images - original and proccessed, and a plot of loss values during the training.
+Program will result in two images - original and proccessed.
+Plot of loss values during the training will also appear.

 Examples of inpainting and denoisign below: